-This Protocol summarizes the process by which the Office of Legal Affairs and Office of the Board of Trustees assist individual Trustees of the Ohio State University, as well as members of the Ohio State University Weener Medical Contex Board, and nombers of any Board Committee, in meeting their commitments under the Board of Trustees' Statement of Ethical Conduct and Leadership Integrity ("Statement") and Ohio Ethica Levs.
+This Protocol summarizes the process by which the Office of Legal Affairs and Office of the Board of Trustees assist individual Trustees of the Chio State University, as well as members of the Oficio State University Weener Medical Center Board, and members of any Board Committee, in meeting their commitments under the Board of Trustees' Statement of Ethical Conduct and Leadership Integrativy ("Statement") and Oho Ethica Lews.

-Candidate Screening: The Office of Legal Affairs will support the Board of Trustees in prescreening potential trustees, Charter Trustees, Wesner Medical Center Board members, and members of Board Committees, when known, for possible ethics or conflict of interest issues based on publicly available information, prior to their appointment.
+Candidate Screening: The Office of Legal Affairs will support the Board of Trustees in prescreening potential trustees, Charter Trustees, Weoner Medical Center Board members, and members of Board Committees, when known, for possible ethics or conflict of interest issues based on publicly available information, prior to their appointment.

-Okarter and Committee Members: The Statement of Ethical Conduct and Leadership Integrity applies to both University Trustees ("Trustees") and Charter and Committee Members ("Members").
-University Trustees are also governed by Otko Ethics Lavo.
-Members are expected to recognize potential conflicts of interest and respond accordingly, and the Office of Legal Affairs vell assist both Trustees and Members no requested.
+Charter and Committee Members: The Statement of Ethical Conduct and Leadership Integrity applies to both University Trustees ("Trustees") and Charter and Committee Members ("Members").
+University Trustees are also governed by Ohio Ethics Laws.
+Members are expected to recognize potential conflicts of interest and respond accordingly, and the Office of Legal Affairs will assist both Trustees and Members as requested.

 Ethics Education: At the time of his or her appointment, each Trustee and Member shall be invited to participate in a one-on-one education session by the General Counsel.
-The session will cover Chico Ethics Law as it applies to the Trustee or Member and the Statement of Ethical Conduct and Leadership Integrity.
+The session will cover Chio Ethics Law as it applies to the Trustee or Member and the Statement of Ethical Conduct and Leadership Integrity.

-In addition, the University will provide Trustees and Members with an annual ethics education section that will cover Okio Ethics Law as it applies to the Trustee or Member and the Statement of Ethical Conduct and Laadership Integrity.
+In addition, the University will provide Trustees and Members with an annual effics education session that will cover Ohio Ethics Law as it applies to the Trustee or Member and the Statement of Ethical Conduct and Laadership Integrity.

-The Board Office will also distribute the Summary of Substantive Provisions of the Ethics Law and Related Statutes, prepared by the Ohio Ethics Commission and caste a repository of neiwart ethics documents that is accessible to Trustes and Marchan orders.
+The Board Office will also distribute the Summary of Substantive Provisions of the Ethics Law and Related Statutes prepared by the Ohio Ethics Commission and create a repository of miswark efficis documents that in according to Trustees and Members ordene.

-Individualized conflict management plan: Where requested by an individual Truttee or Member, the General Counsel will define a management plan to assist in the management of potential conflict.
-Such a plan may include assisting the Board Secretary in reviewing the Board Meeting agenda, prior to a meeting, to identify the potential conflict affecting individual Truttees or Members.
-Depending on the nature of the potential conflict affecting individual may be redacted and other steps taken to ensure that the Truttee or Member appropriately recurse line.
-The bread function of the discussion.
+Individualized conflict management plan: Where requested by an individual Trutee or Member, the General Counsel will define a management plan to axisit in the management of a potential conflict.
+Such a plan may include axisiting the Board Secretary in reviewing the Board Meeting agenda, prior to a meeting, to identify the potential conflict affecting individual Trustees or Members.
+Depending on the nature of the potential conflict affecting individual may be redacted and other steps taken to ensure that the Trustee or Member appropriately recome him- or herself from the discussion.